 It’s a helm designed for distance cruising.
 Sightlines from the helm are outstanding through the large forward windshields with a minimal mullion in the center.
 Large pantograph wipers have integrated washers, while defoggers blow warm air across the windshield.

 We access the lower deck through a center companionway, where a convenient grab handle and courtesy lights make it safer to transit the stairs in a range of conditions.
-We see the same attention to detail, with a single piece of curved cherry wood trim, with satin finish and contrasting upholstery.
-This curving shape creates a bit of an atrium beneath the sharply raked windshield – there’s plenty of natural light.
+We see the same attention to detail, with a single piece of curved cherry wood trim, with a satin finish and contrasting upholstery.
+This curving shape creates a bit of an atrium beneath the sharply-raked windshield – there’s plenty of natural light.
 Off the passageway to the master are laundry machines and a locker for stowage.

 This is a three-stateroom, three-head layout.

 The master is amidships and takes advantage of the full beam with a king-size berth that measures 6’5” by 6’ (1.96 m x 1.83 m).
-The berth has a custom headboard made in-house and is mounted ever so slightly to starboard of centerline.
+The berth has a custom headboard made in-house and is mounted ever so slightly to starboard of the centerline.

 Headroom is 6’6" (1.98 m) and is 3’4” (1.02 m) at the lowest point over the berth.
 Hullside windows are to port and starboard, with 12” (30.5 cm) opening portlights just alongside and chests of drawers fabricated from cherry underneath to each side.
-Cushions are available to sit on top of these cabinets, and include angled backs for enjoying the view on a lounge while still keeping the storage.
+Cushions are available to sit on top of these cabinets and include angled backs for enjoying the view on a lounge while still keeping the storage.

 Stowage.
 While we usually see cedar-lined hanging lockers to both sides, Neptunus also adds a cedar-lined walk-in closet, making a total of 11 linear feet (3.35 m) of hanging space.
-Additional stowage under the berth is lighted, and has support struts to ease access.
+Additional stowage under the berth is lighted and has support struts to ease access.
 The owner’s safe is here as well.
-There’s still more stowage in to the sides.
+There’s still more stowage into the sides.
 A 40” (102 cm) TV is on the aft bulkhead.